-The Trust has entered into an interest rate cap agreement in which the Trust receives payments at the end of each quarter where the interest rate exceeds the agreed strike price.
+The Trust has entered into an interest rate derivative agreement to convert certain future variable interest rate borrowings to fixed interest rates.
 The derivative was entered into with the objective of hedging the risk of adverse interest rate fluctuations.
 While the Trust has determined that these arrangements are economically effective, they have not satisfied the documentation, designation and effectiveness tests required by accounting standards.
 As a result, they do not qualify for hedge accounting and gains or losses arising from changes in fair value are recognised immediately in profit or loss.
 For details of the Trust's fair value measurement of financial instruments refer to note 9(e).